Ahmed Shafeeq Ibrahim Moosa

 Moosa is a senior member of the Maldivian Democratic Party and was elected to its first General Council.
 He was a widely outspoken critic of the former president Maumoon Abdul Gayoom.
-He lived in self-proclaimed exile in the United Kingdom with his family from 2003–2008.
+He lived in self-proclaimed exile in the United Kingdom with his family from 2003 to 2008.
 The opposition Coalition won the Presidential Election held in October 2008.

 Moosa resides in Glasgow, United Kingdom as of 2009.

 Early and personal life

 Moosa was born in Malé, Maldives.
 He first married in 1995 and had three sons from that marriage: Adam, Michael and Daniel.
 He married secondly Fathimath Moosa, with whom he had a son and a daughter, Alexander and Enya.
 He later married Aminath Moosa and had a daughter, Emma.

 Before his political career began, Moosa filled several government and private company posts.
 He also managed and ran his own businesses.
 In March 1999 he founded A Company Pvt Ltd. The company was mainly involved in consultancy work in engineering, web design, printing and publishing, composition of business and marketing proposals and reports.

-Moosa was practically involved in designing and production of the election campaign material for Ilyas Ibrahim (brother-in-law of the president Gayyoom) in 1999 who ran against Mohamed Nasheed (of the opposition) for representing the people of Malé as a member of the parliament.
+Moosa was practically involved in designing and production of the election campaign material for Ilyas Ibrahim (brother-in-law of the president Gayoom) in 1999 who ran against Mohamed Nasheed (of the opposition) for representing the people of Malé as a member of the parliament.
 "I worked in Ilyas's last campaign (1999) on the request of Mr. Qasim Ibrahim which later turned out to be a regrettable experience."

 Since 1999 Moosa has been a consultant to Qasim Ibrahim, Chairman of Villa Shipping and Trading Company, the largest private company in the Maldives.
 He is the leader of the Jumhooree Party, which is part of the current government coalition.